mackhowell/Appropriating-Interaction-Technologies/Endpoints/README.md

 ENDPOINTS

-A Chrome Extension that connects me and where those packets come from.
+A Chrome Extension that connects me to where those litte packets come from.

 How to:
 Background script gets Lat / Long of the tab you're on using: